Arash-11/dsa/trees/README.md

 ---

+undirected graph: edges have no orientation.
+The edge (u, v) is identical to the edge (v, u)

+directed graph or digraph: edges have orientations.
+The edge (u, v) is the edge _from_ node u _to_ node v

+weighted graphs: edges contain a certain weight to represent an arbitrary value (such as cost, distance, quantity, etc.)

+directed acyclic graphs (DAGs): directed graphs with no cycles.
+These graphs play an important role in representing structures with dependencies

+tree:
-tree: special kind of graph where no node has more than one parent
+- special kind of graph where no node has more than one parent
+- an undirected graph with no cycles
+- a connected graph with N nodes and N-1 edges (each node has 1 incoming edge except the root node which has none)

 linked list: special kind of tree where no node has more than one child

 ---

-A tree is a recursive data structure.
+Trees are recursive data structures.

-In a tree with N nodes, there'll always be exactly N-1 edges (each node has 1 incoming edge except the root node which has none).

 depth of node x = number of edges in path from root to x (i.e. length of path from root to x)
   - depth of node 1 = 0